From Chapter 15 of "Healthy Garden Healthy You" by Milo Shammas

 Study Your Soil

-Research and development have played important roles in understanding the critical need for micronutrients.
-This is especially true of sulfur, once a common soil ingredient, thanks in part to atmospheric sulfur deposited by rainfall.
-As sulfur pollution has been reduced in recent years, indirect and direct yield response to applied sulfur has increased.
+Research and development (R&D) play an important role in understanding the importance of micronutrients, especially sulfur, which was once a common soil ingredient from atmospheric sulfur deposited by rainfall.
+As we have reduced sulfur pollution, or "acid rain," indirect and direct yield response to applied sulfur has increased, especially over the past several years.

-We have seen that without sulfur in the soil, nitrogen losses can be as great as 30 percent when compared to a NPK only fertilizer.
-Sulfur also plays a critical role in the formation of amino acids and proteins, as well as in chlorophyll production.
-We’ve also seen dramatic increases in overall plant health.
-Once we conducted field tests comparing a simple NPK fertilizer to Dr. Earth blended fertilizers, the results were very clear; the micronutrient needs of plants were met with Dr. Earth®.
+Without sulfur in the soil, nitrogen losses can be as great as 30 percent when compared to an N-P-K-only fertilizer.
+Sulfur also plays a critical role in forming amino acids and proteins and in producing chlorophyll.
+We have also seen dramatic increases in overall plant health.
+I have done field tests using simple N-P-K fertilizers against organic, micronutrient-rich blended fertilizers.
+The results were dramatic and clear.
+The organic fertilizer meets the micronutrient needs of plants better than the N-P-K-only treatment.

 The Natural Cycle